ANSH-ind/py_tokenizer/README.md

 | **7** | export_meta | bool | Instructs the engine to generate detailed execution metrics. |

 #### Generated Output
-Upon successful execution, the engine writes two files directly to disk:
+Upon successful execution, the engine writes two files directly to the working directory:
  1. **vocabulary.json**: The final computed BPE vocabulary mapping (tokens to IDs).
-Ready to be loaded into your PyTorch or TensorFlow embedding layers.
+Ready to be loaded into your embedding layers.
  2. **file_info.json**: A comprehensive metadata diagnostic file detailing execution time, thread utilization, token frequencies, and compression ratios.
 ### 2. The Learning Tokenizer (basic_engine)
 The basic_engine is intentionally stripped down.
 It does not handle large files, nor does it spawn background threads.
 Its sole purpose is education: visualizing how BPE token merging works in real-time.